reasonmethis/docdocgo-core/DEV-NOTES.md

 16. Include tips for next possible commands in the response
 17. Add /re feedback command to automatically change query, report type, search queries
 18. Automatically infer command from user query
+19. Ability to ingest current chat history into a collection

 ## Evaluations